Is your abuser

 Boundaries?
 There’s no way I can have boundaries, it’s too scary!

-He puts me down a lot and makes me feel very bad
+She puts me down a lot and makes me feel very bad

 I’m the problem!
 I’m stupid!

-it’s always my fault when something goes wrong.
+It’s always my fault when something goes wrong.

 When he gets angry, he screams but never hits me